osgi/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 ## The REST Service

-In the `microservice` project director now create the `rest-component` module using the [rest-component Archetype](../about/112-enRoute-Archetypes.html#the-rest-component-archetype):
+In the `microservice` project directory now create the `rest-component` module using the [rest-component Archetype](../about/112-enRoute-Archetypes.html#the-rest-component-archetype):

-    $ mvn archetype:generate -DarchetypeGroupId=org.osgi.enroute.archetype -DarchetypeArtifactId=rest-component -DarchetypeVersion=7.0.0
+    ~/microservice $ mvn archetype:generate \
+        -DarchetypeGroupId=org.osgi.enroute.archetype \
+        -DarchetypeArtifactId=rest-component \
+        -DarchetypeVersion=7.0.0
 {: .shell }

 with the following values: